Planting for Pollinators

 WHY NATIVE PERENNIALS?

 Why do we sell native perennials?
 Native wildflowers, particularly perennials, are perhaps the best source of pollen and nectar for pollinators, in both quantity and quality.
 Other growth forms, such as native trees, shrubs and vines, as well as many annuals and herbs, can be great additions to extend foraging options.

 Selecting plants for pollinators is a rather specific task.
 The native pollinators of your area have a long evolutionary history tied closely with the native plants of your region and, understandably, have a preference for what they are used to, in some cases, they simply won't visit or can't digest most newcomer or exotic plants.
 Researchers such as Douglas Tallamy, author of Bringing Nature Home and Nature's Best Hope, see our Resources page, are finding that native insects NEED native plants, meaning plants native to your region.

-Meanwhile, other researchers, like Annie White, a doctoral candidate at the University of Vermont, (who has a research plot on our farm, lucky us!) are trying to determine if cultivars of native plants, human-manipulated plant species that have, say double flowers, stronger colors or more compact growth, can be just as appealing to the local insects.
+Meanwhile, other researchers, like Annie White, a graduate of the University of Vermont, (who had a research plot on our farm, lucky us!) was trying to determine if cultivars of native plants, human-manipulated plant species that have, say double flowers, stronger colors or more compact growth, could be just as appealing to the local insects.
 Cultivars are generally identified in single quotations after the species name such as Echinacea purpurea 'Magnus', 'Magnus' being a cultivar of the native purple coneflower.
-It's sounding like there MAY be some cultivars that will satisfy the pollinators, but mostly they would rather you stuck to those true native plants.
+It sounds like there MAY be some cultivars that will satisfy the pollinators, but mostly they would rather you stuck to those true native plants.

 I say, hey, we humans can adjust OUR aesthetic, and learn to love the maybe less showy true native plants and, in exchange, enjoy the incredible dance of the native pollinators and the satisfaction in knowing we are keeping our landscape ALIVE!!